On Stumbling Blocks and Offenses

 Third, since there are both essential and non-essential stumbling blocks, we ought to learn to distinguish these.

 The context of Romans 14 isn't about the essential message of the gospel; it is about non-essential practices.
 The gospel message is essential, and it is a stumbling block to many.
 We can't help that one other than to teach with a proper, loving spirit.
 However, there are many non-essential stumbling blocks.
-This means that there are many things we might say or do that inadvertently (hopefully never purposefully) creates a mental wall between our credibility and the message we are trying to send.
+This means that there are many things we might say or do that inadvertently (hopefully never purposefully) create a mental wall between our credibility and the message we are trying to send.
 We might not even realize it at first.
 It may take getting to know a situation or culture better.
 Even so, we need to do our best, and this requires wisdom and prayer (Colossians 4:2-6).

 For example, if I know that someone has a religious problem with drinking soda, and I want to teach that person, the last thing I should want to do is pull out soda while I'm talking with him.
 That would be an unnecessary stumbling block, and one who does that cannot be said to be putting the other person first (cf. Philippians 2:3-5).
 If I'm displaying bumper stickers that I know are offensive to people, and it's unnecessary to do so and may well become a hindrance to my teaching the gospel, then why would I persist in doing it?
 If I know that a certain phrase in a particular culture or place is offensive (even if it's not taken that way elsewhere), then shouldn't I have the courtesy and kindness to refrain from using that phrase when in the presence of those who might find it offensive?
 Should I purposefully use terminology that I know is offensive just to make a point?
 If I know that wearing certain clothing (or not wearing enough clothing) is a problem for others, should I stubbornly persist because "it's my right"?
 Is this worth pushing away souls to prove our rights?
 What unnecessary stumbling block should be set over against the value of a soul?